 We are acting as counsel for VistaGen Therapeutics, Inc., a Nevada corporation (the "Company"), in connection with the filing of a Registration Statement on Form S-1, Registration No. 333-195901 (such Registration Statement, as amended from time to time, is herein referred to as the "Registration Statement") filed by the Company with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act").
-The Registration Statement covers the proposed public offering of up to (i) 30,000,000 shares of the Company's common stock ("Common Stock"), par value \$0.001 per share (the "Shares"), (ii) warrants ("Warrants") to purchase up to 30,000,000 shares of the Company's Common Stock ("Warrant Shares"); and (iii) the issuance of the Warrant Shares upon exercise of the Warrants.
+The Registration Statement covers the proposed public offering of up to \$15,000,000 consisting of (i) a to be determined number of shares of the Company's common stock ("Common Stock"), par value \$0.001 per share (the "Shares"), (ii) warrants ("Warrants") to purchase shares of the Company's Common Stock ("Warrant Shares"); and (iii) the issuance of the Warrant Shares upon exercise of the Warrants.
 The Shares, Warrants and Warrant Shares are collectively referred to herein as "Securities".